Littletreasure/chuck_test_fe/README.md

 \$ cd chuck_test_fe

-Make sure you've navigated into the folder and install all dependencies using npm install.
+Install all dependencies using npm install.

+\$ npm install

 To run the project locally type npm start.
 To run the tests type npm test.

 You will also need nodeJS version 12.7.0.